 What Is the Home Appraisal Process?

 The appraisal process may seem complicated, and you may wonder about how long a home appraisal will take and how deeply a home will be scrutinized.
 Fortunately, trained appraisers will be able to explain and guide you through every step.
-But it’s worthwhile to keep reading so you can be ready and prepare a bit.
-Some points to know:
+Some points to know in advance:

 • Generally, if a home is being sold, the appraisal happens after an offer on a house is accepted and within a week after an inspector has toured the home.
-Sellers have the option, should they wish to pay for it, to do a pre-listing appraisal so they have more information and are better prepared for negotiations.
+(As noted above, sellers sometimes do a pre-listing appraisal.)

-• In most cases, the mortgage lender will seek out a third-party appraisal management company to come up with an objective analysis of the home and the appraisal estimate.
-The lender will determine the cost of the home appraisal, with the borrower usually being responsible for covering the expense.
+• In most cases, the mortgage lender will seek out a third-party appraisal company as part of the mortgage loan process.
+The appraiser will come up with an objective analysis of the home and deliver an appraisal estimate.

 • The appraiser will usually bring a form to collect information about the home including things like measurements, nearby housing trends, the demographics of the neighborhood, the condition of your home, and how it compares to other properties in your area.
 (Some of this is research the appraiser will do back at their desk.)